RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Syntax: rtmp_stat_stylesheet path
 Context: http, server, location

-Adds XML stylesheet reference to statistics XML to it viewable in browser.
+Adds XML stylesheet reference to statistics XML to make it viewable in browser.
 See rtmp_stat description and example for more information.